 - A parent of the deceased;

-- The surviving parent of an infant child of the deceased person; or
+- The surviving parent of a child, under the age of 18, of the deceased person; or

 - A person under the age of 18 years.

-Abiding by time frames when you need to dispute a will
+Abiding by time frames when disputing a will

 There are also specific timeframes within which your further provision claim must be notified to the executors, and filed with the court.
 If you are considering contesting a will, our lawyers are able to advise in more detail based on your specific circumstances.

 The above information relates to Queensland.
 However, our wills and estate team also have experience with and can advise on family provision matters in other Australian States and Territories.
 Please contact us to discuss your potential claim.

 This publication is for information only and is not legal advice.
 You should obtain advice that is specific to your circumstances and not rely on this publication as legal advice.
 If there are any issues you would like us to advise you on arising from this publication, please let us know.